Brands 22 min read

 FAQ

 What should I do before modifying a Mustang GT?
-Baseline maintenance, tires, and brakes first.
-A stable baseline prevents chasing problems that aren’t “mod related.”
+Baseline maintenance, inspection, and logs first; tires and brakes move earlier when the car is traction-, heat-, weight-, towing-, or track-limited.
+A stable baseline prevents chasing problems that are not “mod related.”

 What is the safest first step for performance?
 Tires and braking confidence.
 Power is only useful if you can repeat it safely and consistently.